swift-vim/SwiftPackageManager.vim/README.md

 Integrate with Swift Package Manager's build system

-- [] see build errors and warnings in Vim
+[] See build errors and warnings in Vim

 ### Playgrounds